-Trans-Saharan Literacies: Writing across the Desert
+Trans-Saharan Literacies: Writing Across the Desert

-NEH Fellow 2019-2020
+Project led by Professor Fiona McLaughlin, NEH Fellow 2019-2020

 This project contributes to an emerging strand of interdisciplinary research that questions the construction of the Sahara in scholarship, the colonial archive, and the popular imagination, as a barrier that has separated, among other things, the Maghreb from sub-Saharan Africa, White from Black, Muslim from “pagan,” and Arab from African.
 Based on historical currents of societal exchange, Islamization, and colonialism within the region, I formulate the Trans-Sahara as consisting of the three countries of the Maghreb (Morocco, Algeria, Tunisia), the West African Sahel (Senegal, Mali, Niger), and the Saharan country of Mauritania.

 The two writing traditions I study are ajami, or the writing of African languages in the Arabic script, and tifinagh, a more restricted yet ancient and distinctive literacy used to write Berber languages such as Tashelhiyt in Morocco and Tamasheq in Mali and Niger.
 My project engages in particular with the study of vernacular or “grassroots” literacies, so-called informal ways of writing that flourish independently of the dominant regime of literacy imposed by the colonial and postcolonial state through public education, and my focus on everyday literacy provides a counterpoint to the colonial construction of Africa as the ‘oral continent.’

-Mc Laughlin, Fiona.
-2018.
-In press.
-“Ajami writing practices in Atlantic-speaking Africa.”
-In Friederike Lüpke, ed.
+Mc Laughlin F. 2020.
+Ajami writing practices in Atlantic-speaking Africa, in Lüpke F. (ed.)
 The Oxford Guide to the Atlantic Languages.
 Oxford University Press.
-Click here to access.

-Mc Laughlin, Fiona.
-2015.
+– Mc Laughlin F. 2015.
 “Linguistic warscapes of northern Mali.”
 Linguistic Landscape 1(3): 213-242.
-Click here to access.